The Downtown Lights: Critical reception

 In a review of Hats, Peter B. King of The Pittsburgh Press commented: "The album's grabber is "The Downtown Lights".
 Moving along at a stately, machine-driven uptempo, it builds inexorably with layers of synthesizers and drum programs.
 Buchanan summons images of cigarettes, magazine stands and forlorn figures in stairwells for his tale of longing and fulfillment in the big city."
 Paul Robicheau of The Boston Globe wrote: "The group crosses dusky, percolating keyboard layers with the grey vocals of Paul Buchanan to build a subtle splendor on "The Downtown Lights" and "Headlights on the Parade"."

 David Thigpen of Rolling Stone commented: "Songs such as "The Downtown Lights" and "Saturday Night" have a sparse, soulful feel that blends the cool, nocturnal languor of Bryan Ferry with the mystical hues of Peter Gabriel."
 Jason Ankeny of AllMusic stated: "Tracks like "The Downtown Lights" and "From a Late Night Train" are perfectly evocative of their titles: Rich in romantic atmosphere and detail, they conjure a nocturnal fantasy world lit by neon and shrouded in fog."

+Legacy

+Matty Healy, the lead singer of the English pop rock band The 1975, based their song "Love It If We Made It" off of "The Downtown Lights".
+In an interview with Entertainment Weekly, he said: "I wanted to reference that song; I didn't want to hide away from referencing it.
+I wanted it to be fucking obvious to people that know."
+In 2024, Taylor Swift's song "Guilty as Sin?" from her album The Tortured Poets Department contained the opening lyrics "Drowning in the Blue Nile, he sent me 'Downtown Lights', I hadn't heard it in a while."
+Many publications interpreted the lyrics as referencing Swift's brief relationship with Healy, who has spoken about how The Blue Nile are his favorite band.
+Streaming numbers for "The Downtown Lights" rose from 3,000 in the four-day period before the release of Swift's album to 48,000 in the same period immediately after, an increase of 1,400%.